Child CPR, AED, and Choking

-Actual heart problems are less common than breathing difficulties in children.
-Because of this, it is important to quickly begin CPR and then to perform ten sets of CPR before going to get additional help.
-Each set of CPR consists of 15 compressions and two breaths.
+Children have breathing difficulties more often than they have actual heart problems.
+Therefore, it is important to begin CPR quickly and perform five sets of CPR for one rescuer or ten sets of CPR for two rescuers before going to get additional help.
+One set of CPR for one rescuer consists of 30 compressions and two breaths, and one set of CPR for two rescuers consists of 15 compressions and two breaths.

 If available, make a second rescuer call 911/EMS and find an AED.
 Upon their return, work as a team and have them follow the AED prompts, apply the pads, and help you with CPR.